SVG improver

 SVG Security Considerations

 SVGs can contain embedded JavaScript via <script> tags and event handler attributes (onload, onclick, etc.).
 If you're accepting SVG uploads from users, this is a serious XSS vector.
-Our optimizer doesn't currently strip script elements because it's designed for optimizing your own SVGs, but you should sanitize any user-uploaded SVGs with a dedicated library like DOMPurify before rendering them.
+Our improver doesn't currently strip script elements because it's for improving your own SVGs, but you should sanitize any user-uploaded SVGs with a dedicated library like DOMPurify before rendering them.

 This tool's preview uses DOMParser and strips <script> elements from the preview rendering to prevent accidental script execution when pasting untrusted SVG code.